c0dejump/HawkScan/README.md

  - [ ] Anonymous routing through some proxy (http/s proxy list)
  - [ ] Check pastebin
  - [ ] Detect famous honeypot
- - [ ] Auto reconfiguration if waf detect it
  - [ ] Best HTML report and On-the-fly writing report
  - [ ] Access token
  - [ ] Clean script, to add class or split different function on a file ? (to see next)